andrey-sys/Myfitnesspal/ReadMe.md

   ***
    This project have two main executable Classes MobileMyfitnesspalTests and WebMyfitnesspalTests.
 To run all those tests with Maven, I'm using XML files ExecuteMobile.xml & ExecuteWeb.xml.
-For executing ExecuteMobile.xml file you must install Appium Studio first, also download and install the application
+For executing ExecuteMobile.xml tests you must do next steps

+  >- install Appium Studio community edition
-    from Play Store MyFitnessPal App.
+  >- download the application MyFitnessPal from Play Store
+  >- install it on your device or on your Appium Studio
-    initiate the Developer mode on your cellphone device.
+  >- initiate the Developer mode on your cellphone device
+  >- connect your phone with Data cable to your PC
+  >- in the Appium Studio choose add Android Device
+  >- ensure that you see model of your device and status bar is Online

-   Ensure the right connection to the Appium Studio with your phone, the Appium Studio must be open all the time, when you performing the execution of mobile app.
-So after this preparation, you are ready to full execution
+   After providing the right connection to the Appium Studio with your phone, Studio must be open all the time, when you performing the execution of mobile app.
+So after this preparation, you are ready for full execution
     of the tests.

-    For starting execution of the ExecuteWeb.xml file, you need to create your account on the website, and change part of code:
+  For starting execution of the ExecuteWeb.xml file, you need to create your
+    account on the website, and change part of code:

      Utilities package => CommonOps class => Line 118 =>

      WebFlows.login("username", "password");

    Set your own username and password, and do some manual manipulations to ensure that you are valid member of this website.